pasha0x/lightpaper/README.md

 ### Challenges KYODO meets

 - Create a framework for liquid/sustainable/ horizontal organizations, that could serve as a tool to manage its activity, be incentive and efficient.
-- Test the new reward mode for #DAO members activity, that matches the post labor era features (fun/work, no long-term obligations, follow self-interests)
+- Test the new reward model for #DAO members activity, that matches the post labor era features (fun/work, no long-term obligations, follow self-interests)
 -  Achieve a network effect that brings mass adoption closer.

+## What can KYODO do?

+As soon as KYODO Dapp created to manage existing DAO Decent.Fund, this tool solves the real issues DF DAO met on its way.
+DF DAO needs are common to others DAO: many active members; self-motivation; hyper-flexibility to changing members and switching tasks; stable currency to reward contributors; effective fund management; good UX to eliminate the entry barrier for newcomers; ability to scale.
+We try different models and came up with the next list of features, that are already going through reality check:

+* Creating a working group (DAO), KYODO provides a clear interface for management processes, also the constructor to make a customized version of a DAO.
+* Mint your own token or use DF token (Decent.fund token - KYODO creator) feature based on Colony
+* Collection of a secure treasury of a community via crypto.
+* Instant tipping for contributions in crypto via main work platforms.
+The tipping info (the capital flows) is reflected in the KYODO interface, also written to a blockchain.
+* Activity incentive system
+* Democratic vote or multi-signature based disbursement of funds to various parties based on Arago y Colony
+* Proposition upload and adoption mechanism, for example, choosing between logos, locations, speakers.
+* A way to deal with a DAO that would operate at scale

 ## CyptoEconomy KYODO